MicrosoftDocs/fabric-docs/docs/get-started/apply-sensitivity-labels.md

 * Edit permissions on the item you wish to label.

 > [!NOTE]
 > If you can't apply a sensitivity label, or if the sensitivity label is greyed out in the sensitivity label menu, you may not have permissions to use the label.
-Contact your organizations tech support.
+Contact your organization's tech support.

 ## Apply a label